Who do I speak to regarding program requirements?

-You may occasionally be able to find courses in the OS curriculum that are offered in the spring or summer, but you should be aware that offerings are very, very limited.
-If there are no appropriate OS courses available at UM for you to take, you may want to look at other institutions in the metro Detroit area or close to your hometown.
+You may occasionally be able to find courses on the OS curriculum list that are offered in the spring or summer, but you should be aware that offerings are very, very limited, especially for ORGSTUDY courses.
+If there are no appropriate OS courses available at UM for you to take, you may want to look at other institutions to see if transferable courses may be available.
 Lastly, if you are not able to find any way to complete OS requirements in the spring or summer, you may want to focus on completing your LSA general requirements instead.

 Can I study abroad while completing the OS major?

 Typically, yes.
 Students are allowed to count up to two courses taken off the Ann Arbor campus toward OS major requirements.
 If you are planning to study abroad, it is suggested that you talk with the OS Advisor as early as possible.

 Study abroad is typically workable for students in Spring, Summer, or Winter terms.
 Study abroad is only problematic for OS students in the Fall terms of the junior and senior year.
 If you are considering being off campus during a Fall term, you should see the OS Advisor as early as possible for curriculum planning.

 When you choose a study abroad program, first check with the Undergraduate Admissions Office credit evaluators to be sure your study abroad credits will be accepted at UM (this is not necessary if you be attending a UM program).
 After checking with the credit evaluators, follow the directions below for petitioning credit to count in your OS major, or visit the OS Portal Study Abroad tile for more details.
 You may also want to see your LSA advisor to determine which courses may be able to count for distribution.